poppa/pike-for-sublime/README.md

   * **Comments**: The JSON file can be commented with the prefix `//-`.<br>
     NOTE!
 There can not be anything else but the comment on a line.

+    Now, we also support block comments /* The comment */

   * **Multiline strings**: Some regexp are seriously long which makes them difficult to read.
 A string can be split by ending the line with a